 Canadian citizens and permanent residents - June 1 for admission in September of the same year

 - Applicants who complete an honours degree at a Canadian institution require a minimum overall average of 75% (or equivalent) over 4 years or a minimum overall average of 75% (or equivalent) over the last 2 years for admission.
 All other applicants require a minimum overall average of 75% (or equivalent) over 4 years in the applicant's previous honours degree program for admission.

-- Normally have at least one year of prior work experience obtained either through cooperative work terms as part of an undergraduate academic program or through post-graduate work experience.
+- Normally have at least one year of prior work experience obtained either through cooperative work terms as part of an undergraduate academic program or through full-time post-graduate work experience.

-- Proof of English language proficiency, if applicable.
-TOEFL 90 (writing 25, speaking 25), IELTS 7.0 (writing 6.5, speaking 6.5)
+- TOEFL 90 (writing 25, speaking 25), IELTS 7.0 (writing 6.5, speaking 6.5)

-- Study and living costs
+- Review the study and living costs